john-aws/docs/articles/integrations/aws/tokens.md

 }
 ```

 Optionally, you can set `context.addonConfiguration.aws.region` to target a specific AWS region.
-For example, `region: 'cn-north-1'` will direct requests to the Chinese north region.
-Temporary credentials from AWS GovCloud (US) and China (Beijing) can be used only in the region from which they originated.
+For example, `region: 'cn-north-1'` will direct requests to the China (Beijing) region.
+Temporary credentials from AWS GovCloud (US) and all AWS China regions can be used only in the region from which they originated.

 The `context.addonConfiguration.aws.mappings` variable allows you to specify parameters that are sent to AWS to assume a Role.
 By default, Auth0 will use these mappings: